dzaramelcone/necro/README.md

 SELECT * FROM zombies ORDER BY decay_rate ASC;
 ```

-!!! info
-Did you know Claude's best language is SQL?

 Generate methods and models, complete with type hints and validations:

 ```bash